duracloud/duracloud-preserve/README_DEV.md

 But note in some contexts a letter may have a different meaning (for example `f=file`, check the docs or output of `make` for details).

-To get started run this task to create two required buckets:
+To get started run this task to create an S3 replication IAM role and two required buckets:

 ```bash
 # choose your own value for s=$stack and p=$profile